USA Gymnastics: Talent Opportunity Program

 The Talent Opportunity Program (TOPs) seeks to identify talented female gymnasts aged 7–10 for further training up to the elite level.
 State and regional evaluations are followed by a national test of physical abilities and basic gymnastics skills in October of each year.
 This is followed by a national training camp in December for those who qualify.

 Olympics Hopefuls program

-The Olympics Hopefuls program (HOPEs) is a program to identify talented gymnasts, generally aged 11-14, and train them to an advanced level.
+The Olympics Hopefuls program (HOPEs) is a program to identify talented gymnasts, generally aged 11–14, and train them to an advanced level.
 In order to qualify for HOPEs, a gymnast must pass both the elite compulsory and optional qualifiers, and get a certain minimum score.
 HOPEs Elite gymnasts compete at elite meets, but not as a Junior Elite.

 Women's Development Program

 The Women's Development Program (previously the Junior Olympic program) provides training, evaluation, and competition opportunities to allow developing gymnasts to safely advance at their own pace through specific skill levels.
-Most competitive gymnasts advance through this system.
+This is a common path for athletes interested in collegiate NCAA gymnastics.